 I was introduced to the blotter test many years ago during my very earliest days of studying aromatherapy.

-Back then this test was not intended to be a test for ANY adulteration of an essential oil.
+Back then this test was not intended to be a blanket test for adulteration of an essential oil.
 It was merely intended to help you determine if an essential oil had any carrier oil added.

 Unfortunately some have taken this test to mean it will detect ANY adulteration of an essential oil.
 And conversely, the fact that the test is not that comprehensive has led others to dismiss it as having no useful purpose at all.

 Essential oils are volatile oils.
 That is, they evaporate readily.
 This volatility is in fact the reason we can smell essential oils.
-The molecules easily disperse into the air, where we can breathe them in so our brain registers their unique qualities. (the mechanics of our sense of smell, or olfaction, will be the subject of a future blog post).
+The molecules easily disperse into the air, where we can breathe them in so our brain registers their unique qualities.
+(The mechanics of our sense of smell, or olfaction, will be the subject of a future blog post).

 On the contrary, Carrier Oils are fatty or “fixed” oils.
 They do not evaporate easily.
 You will notice this if you drop or splash oil onto your clothing when cooking – the resulting oil stains can be very hard to remove!